Apple pointing devices: 2nd generation (A1657)

 On October 13, 2015, Apple released a second-generation Magic Mouse (initially marketed as Magic Mouse 2), replacing the first-generation Magic Mouse.
-It is powered off of a rechargeable Li-ion battery instead of AA batteries.
+It is powered by a rechargeable Li-ion battery instead of AA batteries.
 The battery is charged via the Lightning port located on the bottom of the mouse.
 As a result, the mouse is unusable while charging, a design choice that was poorly received by critics.
 The Magic Mouse 2 has been included with the iMac, iMac Pro, and Mac Pro, and is also available as a separate purchase.

 Recent versions of macOS and iPadOS include full support for the second-generation Magic Mouse.
 The mouse has been made available in many different colors; it has been available in a white and silver color since 2015, same as the first-generation Magic Mouse.
 A space grey color was introduced in 2017 to match the iMac Pro, a black and silver color in 2019 to match the third-generation Mac Pro, and a variety of pastel colors in 2021 to match the M1 iMac.